 Festival health and safety plan

-Please be advised that a risk of exposure to COVID-19 exists in any event or public space, including this festival.
+Please be advised that a risk of exposure to transmissible illnesses exists in any event or public space, including this festival.
 Prior to registering for and attending the festival, please ensure you have read the latest CDC Guidelines for Prevention.
 Please make your participation decision based on this information and know our first priority is to run the event live and the second is to do so with minimum restrictions and barriers to participation.